The 5 Best Cooling Mattresses of 2026

 4. Best Budget Cooling Mattress

 If you're looking for a budget-friendly mattress with great cooling, consider the Boring Hybrid mattress.
 While it doesn't match the Purple Mattress's fantastic cooling, it's cooling enough for hot sleepers.
-It does a particularly good job of dissipating heat over an eight-hour night, so it's a good choice if you often wake up later in the night feeling overheated.
+It does a particularly good job of dissipating heat over several hours, so it's a good choice if you often wake up later in the night feeling overheated.
 This mattress also stands out for its durability: its foam layers are all made of dense, high-quality foam that should resist showing signs of wear for longer compared with lower-quality foam.

 5. Best Cheap Cooling Mattress